lilianweng/lil-log/_posts/2020-08-06-neural-architecture-search.md

 > [A* search algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) ("best-first search") is a popular algorithm for path finding.
 The problem is framed as finding a path of smallest cost from a specific starting node to a given target node in a weighted graph.
 At each iteration, A* finds a path to extend by minimizing: $$f(n)=g(n)+h(n)$$, where $$n$$ is the next node, $$g(n)$$ is the cost from start to $$n$$, and $$h(n)$$ is the heuristic function that estimates the minimum cost of going from node $$n$$ to the goal.

-PNAS adopted the same search space as [NASNet](#cell-based-representation) and same as [Zoph et al. 2018](https://arxiv.org/abs/1707.07012) each block is specified as a 5-element tuple, but PNAS only considers the element-wise addition as the step 5 combination operator, no concatenation.
-However, instead of setting the number of blocks $$B$$ at a fixed number, PNAS starts with $$B=1$$, a model with only one block in a cell, and gradually increases $$B$$.
+PNAS uses the [NASNet](#cell-based-representation) search space.
+Each block is specified as a 5-element tuple and PNAS only considers the element-wise addition as the step 5 combination operator, no concatenation.
+Differently, instead of setting the number of blocks $$B$$ at a fixed number, PNAS starts with $$B=1$$, a model with only one block in a cell, and gradually increases $$B$$.

 The performance on a validation set is used as feedback to train a *surrogate* model for *predicting* the performance of novel architectures.
 With this predictor, we can thus decide which models should be prioritized to be evaluated next.
 Since the performance predictor should be able to handle various-sized inputs, accuracy, and sample-efficient, they ended up using an RNN model.